danteisalive/AVRCompiler/PA2/README.md

 All the examples in the PA2Examples directory are working. for testing all of them at once you can run regress.sh in PA2Examples directory it will check the output of my compiler with the reference compiler

+All the features are implemented including Arrays

+I added two new example to the examples in the PA2Examples directory:
+1) ArrayExp.java
+2) PA6rainbow.java